kendra-isham/AutoLead/readME.md

 ### TODO

-  - Set each line from Watson in a new chat bubble
   - Export table data to excel upon button click
   - Logout button to clear localstorage
   - Fix 5 minute Watson session timeout that throws message_fail error